 The required course textbook is Algorithms by Dasgupta, Papadimitriou, and Vazirani.
 See also the textbook errata.

 Although the lectures will mostly be drawn from the textbook, we will still cover things that do not appear in the text, and the textbook includes material that we will not cover in class.
 You are responsible for the content of the lectures as well as any assigned readings.
 You may also find the following books useful for reference and for different perspectives:

 The pre-requisites for this course are CSCI 1200 and 2200.
 We will assume that everyone has seen the material in these courses, and will use it as necessary.

 This is not a programming class.
-The labs involve programming, but you are expected to be a competent programmer coming in -- the lectures will not discuss any code.
-The TAs and undergraduate programming mentors can provide some help on programming issues in lab.
+Some of the homeworks involve programming, but you are expected to be a competent programmer coming in -- the lectures will not discuss any code.
+The TAs and undergraduate programming mentors can provide some help on programming issues in office hours, but you should be able to answer your own programming and debugging questions.
 The textbooks do not deal with programming issues almost at all.
 You may want to consult your textbooks from previous courses.

 2. General Class Policies